decred/dcrdocs/docs/getting-started/user-guides/testnet-voting.md

 > Step 4: Acquire Testnet Coins

 Next, you'll need to acquire Testnet coins in order to buy Testnet tickets.
-There is am official Testnet faucet located at [https://faucet.decred.org](https://faucet.decred.org).
+There is an official Testnet faucet located at [https://faucet.decred.org](https://faucet.decred.org).
 To get a new address from Paymetheus, click the "Request payment" tab on the navigation menu.
 Clicking the "GENERATE ADDRESS" button will result in an address that should begin with "Ts".
 Copy and paste that address into the faucet and you should recieve your coins.

 > Step 5: Purchase Testnet Tickets

 Click the "Purchase tickets" tab within the Paymetheus navigation menu.
 You will see 7 form fields within the page.
 All of the defaults can be used for purchasing tickets **except** the "Stake pool preference".
 Click the "Manage pools" button.
 You need to enter the API key for your account at the testnet stakepool.
 To do this, simply visit [https://teststakepool.decred.org/settings](https://teststakepool.decred.org/settings) - your API Token should be the first item on the page.
 Enter it into the API Key field within Paymetheus and press Save.
 Your 1-of-2 multi-sig script will be automatically generated and you can press Close.

-From here, select teststakepool.decred.org from the Stake pool preference drop down and press the Purchase button begin purchasing tickets!
+Next, select teststakepool.decred.org from the Stake pool preference drop down and press the Purchase button to begin purchasing tickets!
 Note: the ticket difficulty is equal to the cost per ticket, so make sure you have enough testnet coins to purchase at least one.

 > Step 6: Set The Votebits of Your Tickets via Stakepool

-When you buy tickets via a stakepool, you automatically give that pool control of the votebits.
-The pool can then vote whichever way it pleases.
-(Note, if you purchase tickets without a stakepool, your ticket votebits default to 1)
+When using a stakepool, any tickets you buy have their voting rights delegated to that stakepool.
+By default, the pool will vote any way it pleases with your tickets.
+Of course, you might want to change how your tickets vote.

-*Alternatively* (and recommended for this guide), a user can set the votebits via the stakepool tickets interface.
+You can set the votebits of your tickets via the stakepool tickets interface.
 Below is a screenshot of the [https://teststakepool.decred.org/tickets](https://teststakepool.decred.org/tickets) page.
 At the bottom of the "Live/Immature" section of this page, you will see the votebit settings.
 You can only edit the votebits of *all* of your tickets at once via the pool's interface.
 The tickets displayed below were set to "Yes" for "Previous Block Valid?" and "Yes" for "Increase Block Size from 1.0 MiB to 1.25MB" which resulted in a Votebit value of 5.

 <img src="/img/testnet-voting_votebit-setting.jpg">